• Skip to primary navigation

 • Low carb and keto: skip the pasta and serve over roasted or steamed vegetables.
 You can also try Shiratake or Miracle Noodles if you like.

-• Don’t want pasta?
-Try this over mashed potatoes or rice.
+• Gluten-free: Try this over mashed potatoes, rice or gluten-free pasta.

 Storage and reheating

-Store your leftover garlic parmesan chicken pasta in a shallow airtight container or a heavy-duty freezer bag for up to 5 days.
+Store your leftover Crockpot Garlic Parmesan Chicken Pasta in a shallow airtight container or a heavy-duty freezer bag for up to 5 days.

 You can freeze your pasta dish in an airtight container or freezer bag safely for up to 3 months.

-To reheat from refrigerated: you can reheat your garlic parmesan chicken pasta in the oven at 375 degrees F in an oven-safe baking dish.
+To reheat from refrigerated: reheat your Crockpot Garlic Parmesan Chicken Pasta in the oven at 375 degrees F in an oven-safe baking dish.
 Just make sure to add a bit of water, milk or cream (or extra sauce if you have another bottle) before cooking and cover the dish with aluminum foil.
 Use 10-minute intervals until the pasta is heated through.

 You can also reheat individual servings of the pasta in a microwave-safe dish for about 2 minutes.
 Stir and add another minute if needed to heat through.